The Concept of Anxiety: Progress

-All of them were involved with the dialectical question of exactly "how" an individual, or group, or race changes from good to evil or evil to good.
+Philosophers were involved with the dialectical question of exactly "how" an individual or group changes from good to evil or evil to good.
 Kierkegaard pressed forward with his category of "the single individual."
-Kierkegaard's Introduction is in Primary sources below.
+In his journals, Kierkegaard interprets Peter's words "To whom shall we go?" as referring to Peter's consciousness of sin, suggesting that "it is this that binds a man to Christianity" and that God "determines every man's conflicts individually".